 Side Effects of Apple Cider Vinegar for Cats

-- If your cat is drinking ACV, they’ll need plenty of water
+- She’ll need to drink plenty of water

 - If applied topically, ACV can burn and blister sensitive feline skin

 Weigh up and the pros and cons of apple cider vinegar for cats.
 It’s not a decision to take lightly, as the consequences can be severe.

 Also remember, if you are going to use ACV, a little goes a long way.
 If you get the dosage wrong, you could harm your cat.
 It’s advisable to start small and test for a reaction.

 Do Cats Like the Taste of Apple Cider Vinegar?

 Apple cider vinegar is not appealing to cats.
 Felines are driven by their senses of taste and smell.
 As a result, they’re unlikely to accept something with an unattractive flavor and scent.